Looksy-tech/SDK/README_EN.md

 Replace `YOUR_SHOP_TOKEN` with your store token.

 The SDK must be connected only once.
-If the theme already contains the line `https://looksy.tech/min-script.js`, do not add the same script again.
+If the theme already contains `https://looksy.tech/min-script.js`, do not add the same script again.

 ### 2. Add product markup

-Now find the template that outputs the main product image or gallery.
+Now find the template that renders the main product image or product gallery.

 In some themes, this file is called `snippets/product-information-content.liquid`.
-It may contain this block:
+It may contain a block like this:

 ```liquid
 <div